-The Aeropress go is very similar to the original Aeropress but smaller.
-This travel brewer is a nice compact system that fits together very well, is easy to carry, makes great coffee and unlike the original, comes with its own cup that doubles as a carrying case.
+The Aeropress Go is a nice compact system that fits together very well, is easy to carry, makes great coffee and unlike the original, comes with its own cup that doubles as a carrying case.

 There are so many different types to consider when looking at a travel coffee maker.
 Many companies have taken on travel coffee makers and made them their expertise and one of those that you’ve probably heard of is the Aeropress Go.